 Dear Jealous Boyfriend,

 I’m sorry that events in your life lead you towards insecure thinking when it comes to relationships.
-I don’t take this personally.
+I don’t take that personally.
 I know you don’t mean to do it and that it’s no fun for you to go through either.
-But I still can’t be a slave in a relationship.
-That will feel dead after a while and even you won’t want us like that.
+But I still can’t be a slave to your fears.
+That will feel like being dead after a while, and even you won’t want us like that.
 So let’s really work on this, because otherwise we’re just delaying our relationship’s demise.

 Your thoughts are your thoughts and while it might be challenging at first, they are obviously entirely your thoughts, meaning they are ultimately in your control.
-So if you feel yourself knotting up in a rage, use the rage to remind you about the thoughts.
-And remind yourself that just because your childhood urged you to think that way, it’s still unproductive to us, and to our relationship, so think of something else instead and just come to me and be enjoyable.
+If you feel yourself knotting up in a rage, use the rage to remind you about the thoughts.
+And then remind yourself that, just because your childhood urged you to think that way, it’s still unproductive to us, and to our relationship.

+When you feel that way, think of something else instead—something that makes it more enjoyable for us to be around each other.
 Let’s glue ourselves together with joy.
 With fun.
-Let’s live with the least amount of anger and fear, and the most amount of orgasms and laughing.
+Let’s live with the least amount of anger and fear, and the most amount of laughing and support.
 I would never leave a situation like that.
 So let’s quiet our minds and do that as much as possible.

 I love you darling.
 And I love me too.
-So let’s build something that makes us both happy.
+So let’s build something that leaves room enough for both of us to be happy.